Vivian M. May · Director of the Humanities Center and Professor of Women’s and Gender Studies, Syracuse University.

-Joan Shelley Rubin · Dexter Perkins Professor in History, Director of Graduate Studies, and the Ani and Mark Gabrellian Director of the Humanities Center, is the Project Director at the University of Rochester.
+Joan Shelley Rubin · Dexter Perkins Professor in History, Director of Graduate Studies, and the Ani and Mark Gabrellian Director of the Humanities Center, University of Rochester.

-Paul Fleming · Professor of Comparative Literature and German Studies, Taylor Family Director of the Society for the Humanities, is the Project Director at Cornell University.
+Paul Fleming · L. Sanford and Jo Mills Reis Professor of Humanities, Taylor Family Director of the Society for the Humanities; Professor of German Studies and Comparative Literature, Cornell University.

 Advisory Board Members

-Beginning in 2018, the Principal Investigator/Directors administrative structure will be supplemented by the CNY Humanities Corridor Advisory Board.
+The Principal Investigator/Directors administrative structure is supplemented by the CNY Humanities Corridor Advisory Board.

 - Amanda Eubanks Winkler, Syracuse University, Representative